vitroz/PHPLogin/README.md

 Simple PHP Login for small projects.

-With this project you can set easily set up a page that can only be accessed through user authentication.
+With this project you can easily set up a page that can only be accessed through user authentication.
 Safe against SQL Injection.

 PHP Login Simples